jay8999/writeups/SQLiInjection.md

 # Vulnerability Writeup: SQL Injection (SQLi)

+Below is an example of how this vulnerability is often exploited and a proposal of a solution.

 # 1. Reconnaissance & Enumeration

   Discovery: During the web application mapping phase, the product search feature (/catalog/search?q=) was identified as a potential user-supplied input sink.